natura-cosmeticos/natds-rn/docs/MakingChanges.md

 - Create a `.test.tsx` file and write your first test
 - Create a file for your component and write make the test pass

+> To simplify the process, we recommend that you use the PlopJS tool to create your component boilerplate, you can just run the yarn command `yarn generate YOUR_COMPONENT_NAME`.
+You can find more information about it [here](https://plopjs.com/documentation/#getting-started).

 ### Step Two: Create your component storybook files

 #### About Storybook